Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/occluder.rst

 Recommendations
 ===============

-Occlusion culling is most useful when the occluders are large objects (buildings, mountains, ...) that hide many complex objects in an unpredictable way.
+Occlusion culling is most useful when the occluders are large objects (buildings, mountains...) that hide many complex objects in an unpredictable way.
 However, don't be too concerned about performance: even if you use it inappropriately, the performance decrease will be limited due to the structure of the algorithm.